 “The space between what we know and what we want or even need to know.”

-Here’s an example, from the A/B test she conducted…
+Here’s an example of the curiosity gap in action, from the A/B test she conducted…

 First, variation one of the pricing page: